Enhanced Help To Buy Scheme

 You will be provided with

-- An application number and a summary of the maximum amount you can claim.
+- An application Code and a summary of the maximum amount you can claim.

-- You’ll also get a 6-digit access code separately through Myenquiries.
+- You’ll also get a 6-digit access number separately through Myenquiries.

-Keep both the application number and the access code as you will need them for your mortgage lender and the building contractor.
+Keep both the Application Code and the Access Number as you will need them for your mortgage lender and the building contractor.

 You can make a claim once you have signed the contract for your new house.